 One program focused on selling that premium beef is Top Dollar Angus, where general manager Kenny Stauffer told DTN they are watching GIPSA closely to see what happens with this new rule.
 He stressed not only would the rule hinder marketing groups like his, but also those aimed at creating niche or value-added markets.

-"Natural, organic, health certification programs. . .they would all be gone if this is implemented.
+"Natural, organic, health certification programs ... they would all be gone if this is implemented.
 There is no need for value added in this scenario.
 If one person feels a packer paid more for his neighbor's cattle than his cattle, he can sue for discrimination.
-Packers have threatened if this goes through there will be no more grid premiums, and they will eliminate value added programs and the premiums that go with those.
+Packers have threatened if this goes through there will be no more grid premiums, and they will eliminate value-added programs and the premiums that go with those.
 They aren't willing to be sued over this."

-Within five years, Stauffer believes this rule could cripple the beef industry and all producers have worked to achieve.
+Within five years, Stauffer believes this rule could cripple the beef industry and all that producers have worked to achieve.

 "Think about it.
 If every animal is worth the same, who would spend money to improve genetics, or even precondition their calves?"